alex-bagnoud/OTU-table-to-bubble-plot/README.md

 Both input files should be tab-separated and contain as first column the OTU identifiers.
 Of course those should be the same between the two files.
-Their first line should either contain the sample names (for the OTU table), or the taxonomic level of annotations.
+Their first line should either contain the sample names (for the OTU table) or the phylogenetic levels of the taxonomic annotations.

+A R version of this script can be found [here](bubble_plot_script.R)

 #### 1. Import variables